ckavili/vllm-router-demo/README.md

 _Please keep in mind that while the model may provide useful information, all output should be reviewed for its suitability and it is essential to consult a professional for personalized advice._

 To validate the connection between the OpenWebUI and the LiteLLM proxy click on the top left and you should see _phi2_, _dcot_ and _doctor_ models listed.
-And to confirm that the proxy is working, you should see similar logs like below.
+And to confirm that the proxy is working, you should see similar logs in LiteLLM pod as you ask questions.

 ```
 LiteLLM: Proxy initialized with Config, Set models: